franneck94/GW2_RotaHelper/README.md

 NOTE: Some builds have duo logs uplaoded (like Condition Daredevil Dagger) - there my webparser script downloaded the wrong log.

+Classes that are not proper optimized for:

+- Thief
+- Guardian

 #### Converting your own logs

 You can convert your own HTML logs from dps.report or other sources using the provided Python scripts: